ConnerArdman/Code-Quality-Guide/_pages/04javascript.md

   <a name="minimize-redundancy"></a><a name="15.2"></a>
   - [15.2](#minimize-redundancy) Minimize redundant code as much as possible.

-    **TIP**: If the same or extremly similar chunks of code (2+ lines) are repeated, you should probably factor it out.
+    **TIP**: If the same or extremely similar chunks of code (2+ lines) are repeated, you should probably factor it out.
 If code is slightly different, try representing the differences as parameters to functions!

     ```javascript
     // bad